HamzLDN/orta-dev-test-be/README.md

 - 🔁 Password reset via email with secure token flow
 - 📄 Auto-generated API docs using Swagger (OpenAPI 3.0)

+## New Features (CRUD capabilities)
+- View added shifts and see if its either in progress, pending, or complete
+- Create Shifts with a decorated form
+- Edit shifts with a decorated form and confirmation
+- A button to delete shifts no longer needed with confirmation
+- Static clock-in and clock-out button

+## Requests you can do on PortSwagger on /api/shifts
+- GET
+- POST
+- PUT
+- DELETE
 ---

 ## 📂 Folder Structure